dncsvr/baked/docs/features/theme.md

     inspect.TypeCompnent<MyComponent>( // or inspect.TypeSchema
         when: c => c.Type..., // optional to inspect specific type models
         where: cc => cc.Path..., // optional to inspect specific component paths
-        attribute: mc => mc.Value // optional to inspect just this value );
+        component: mc => mc.Value // optional to inspect just this value );

     // To inspect a component or a schema on properties inspect.PropertyComponent<MyComponent>( // or inspect.PropertySchema
         when: c => c.Property..., // optional to inspect specific property models
         where: cc => cc.Path..., // optional to inspect specific component paths
-        attribute: mc => mc.Value // optional to inspect just this value );
+        component: mc => mc.Value // optional to inspect just this value );

     // To inspect a component or a schema on methods inspect.MethodComponent<MyComponent>( // or inspect.MethodSchema
         when: c => c.Method..., // optional to inspect specific method models
         where: cc => cc.Path..., // optional to inspect specific component paths
-        attribute: mc => mc.Value // optional to inspect just this value );
+        component: mc => mc.Value // optional to inspect just this value );

     // To inspect a component or a schema on parameters inspect.ParameterComponent<MyComponent>( // or inspect.ParameterSchema
         when: c => c.Parameter..., // optional to inspect specific parameter models
         where: cc => cc.Path..., // optional to inspect specific component path
-        attribute: mc => mc.Value // optional to inspect just this value );
+        component: mc => mc.Value // optional to inspect just this value );

     // To inspect a component or a schema on any member inspect.Component<MyComponent>( // or inspect.Schema
         when: c => c..., // optional to inspect specific members
         where: cc => cc.Path..., // optional to inspect specific component paths
-        attribute: mc => mc.Value // optional to inspect just this value );
+        component: mc => mc.Value // optional to inspect just this value );
 });
 ```